ArnaudBuchholz/kaos/README.md

 ### Decryption for a given byte range

-It is also possible to decrypt partially the data using the
+It is also possible to decrypt partially the data using the `key` API that provides information about the ranges to load from the encrypted data.
+Once salted, the key information can be reused to decode other ranges of the same encrypted data.

 ```javascript